Need to talk? Call 1800 882 436.

 Toddler development: Getting dressed

-Why is it important for my toddler to learn how to dress themselves?
+Why should my toddler learn how to dress?

 When will my toddler show interest in dressing themselves?